HyperFill/HyperFill-vault/README.md

               "We make money while you sleep" - The HyperFill Team
 ```

-> **ERC4626-compliant vault with integrated trade settlement system for AI-powered market making on SEI**
+> **ERC4626 vault with integrated trade settlement system for AI market making on SEI**

 ## Overview